xlladdins/xll/docs/Excel4MacrosT-Z.md

 **VIEW.3D**?(elevation, perspective, rotation, axes, height%, autoscale)

-Elevation    is a number from -90 to 90 specifying the viewing elevation of the chart and is measured in degrees.
+Elevation&nbsp;&nbsp;&nbsp;&nbsp;is a number from -90 to 90 specifying
+the viewing elevation of the chart and is measured in degrees.
 Elevation corresponds to the Elevation box in the 3-D View dialog box in Microsoft Excel version 4.0.

   - > If elevation is 0, you view the chart straight on.
 If elevation is
     > 90, you view the chart from above (a "bird's eye view").
 If